programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 [178281 rows x 19 columns]
 ```

 This shows that we have 178,281 records of missions with 19 columns per record.
-To see what the 19 columns are in full, we can access the dataframe's  `columns` object.
+To see what the 19 columns are in full, we can access the dataframe's  `columns` object by replacing `print(df)` in the above code with:

 ```python
 df.columns.tolist()